 The loggerhead is found among tropical and subtropical regions in the Pacific, Atlantic, and Indian oceans.
-In Costa Rica it is found on the Caribbean side in Tortuguero and further south on that coastline.

 This is the largest sea turtle in the world with a hard shell.
 As big as it is today, in the past it reached gigantic sizes (see below).
 The loggerhead's immensity is surpassed only by the soft-shelled leatherback sea turtle.